tfcbot/prompts/bug-report-guide.md

-# Bug Report Protocol for AI Agents
+# Bug Report Guide for AI Agents

-When analyzing software bugs, follow this protocol to create comprehensive reports that identify root causes and explore potential solutions before implementing any code changes.
+When analyzing software bugs, follow this Guide to create comprehensive reports that identify root causes and explore potential solutions before implementing any code changes.

 ## 1. Issue Description
 1. Clearly describe the observed behavior versus expected behavior